 Many buyers are only “testing the waters” when they make their first offer and may raise it if you come back with a counteroffer that is just below your original asking price.

-You don’t want the deal falling through because the buyer was unable to secure a mortgage commitment.
+You don’t want the deal falling through because the buyer could not secure a mortgage commitment.
 Ask for evidence that they can close the sale on receiving their first offer.

 Don’t get too focused on only the amount.
 Other important considerations are the closing costs, contingencies, and the purchasing timeline.

-Once you have an accepted offer, you’re satisfied with, either your agent will circulate a deal sheet to the lawyers and brokers on both sides.
+Once you have an accepted offer and are satisfied, your agent will circulate a deal sheet to the lawyers and brokers on both sides.
 Both attorneys will then negotiate the purchase contract language on behalf of their respective clients.

-When sales price and contract terms have been, accepted; the buyer will sign the contract and hand over a check for the down payment, usually 10%.
-The sales contract is then to be countersigned by the seller which only then makes the deal legally binding.
+When the sales price and contract terms have been accepted, the buyer will sign the contract and hand over a check for the down payment, usually 10%.
+The seller countersigned the sales contract, making the deal legally binding.

 If the home in question is a free-standing property such as a townhouse or multi-family property, the buyer will typically request a home inspection.
-You should expect this to come once the offer and terms are accepted but before the purchase contract is signed.
-A home inspection can once or three hours as the inspector examines the apartment and building.
+Before signing the purchase contract, you should expect this to come once the offer and terms are accepted.
+A home inspection can take once or three hours as the inspector examines the apartment and building.

 When problems arise, the buyer may try to renegotiate the price.
 Alternatively, they may request the repairs be taken care of before signing the contract.
 Your attorney will negotiate on your behalf.
-Most properties when sold in NYC are “as is” so many sellers will reject requests to make repairs as a precondition to signing the contract.
-If you have other offers, then don’t be afraid to call them on their bluff to walk away.
+When sold in NYC, most properties are “as is,” so many sellers will reject requests to make repairs as a precondition to signing the contract.
+Don’t be afraid to call them on their bluff to walk away if you have other offers.

-If the home appraisal comes back lower than expected, it can quickly send the whole deal into free fall.
-A number less than contract price can potentially upset the loan-to-value ratio required by the buyer’s mortgage lender.
+If the home appraisal returns lower than expected, it can quickly send the deal into free fall.
+A number less than the contract price can potentially upset the loan-to-value ratio required by the buyer’s mortgage lender.
 In such a case, the buyer must come up with more cash, or you’ll have to reduce your price.
-Once completed an appraisal is tough to challenge.
+Once completed, an appraisal is tough to challenge.
 Having your broker prepare comps to present to the appraiser never hurts.

 - Prepare comparable sales in the building and neighborhood – Don’t expect the appraiser to know the apartment building and community.
-The file should outline the condition and sales price of comparable properties in your area.
+Instead, the file should outline similar properties’ conditions and sales prices in your area.

 - Don’t hover – This suggests anxiety and gives the impression that something might be wrong.

-Closings are, scheduled once, and the condo board has issued a waiver.
-In the case of a co-op upon the buyer passing the board interview.
-The attorneys will work to schedule a closing date that suits both parties while the brokers will schedule a final walk-through of the apartment.
+Closings are scheduled once, and the condo board has issued a waiver in the case of a co-op upon the buyer passing the board interview.
+Therefore, the attorneys will schedule a closing date that suits both parties, while the brokers will schedule a final walk-through of the apartment.

 On the final walk-through, usually on or a day before closing.
-The buyers will inspect the property before closing to ensure the is the same condition since the last viewing.
+The buyers will inspect the property before closing to ensure they are in the same condition since the last viewing.

-Congratulations!, you’ve reached the finish line.
-The closing day is usually the least stressful moment as all the issues and negotiations have been worked out.
-At the closing will be the buyers and sellers, attornies for both parties a closing coordinator and title company.
-If the buyer is financing, then his/her banks representative will also be present.
-If the property, is mortgaged, the seller will then provide a check for the remaining amount owed to the bank.
-The seller will also sign the deed over to the buyer, and pay the final closing costs.
+Congratulations! you’ve reached the finish line.
+The closing day is usually the least stressful as all the issues and negotiations have worked out.
+At the closing will be the buyers and sellers, attornies for both parties, a closing coordinator, and a title company.
+If the buyer is financing, their bank representative will also be present.
+If financing the property, the seller will check for the remaining amount owed to the bank.
+The seller will also sign the deed to the buyer and pay the final closing costs.

-Once all documents are signed, and all funds paid, the deed and keys will be transferred, to the buyer.
+Once all documents are signed and all funds are paid, the deed and keys are transferred to the buyer.
 The brokers will usually not be present on closing day as they have no role to play.
-They may show up to congratulate their clients with a closing present, and to collect their commission checks.
+However, they may show up to congratulate their clients with a closing gift and to collect their commission checks.